About the artist:

 Even as he moved away from Abstract Expressionism, these works retained the use of intense colors and hard-

-during this period that his abiding interest in ritual, worship, cruelty and superstition found its purest expression.
+It was during this period that his abiding interest in ritual, worship, cruelty and superstition found its purest

-In the 1980s, because of his well-known fascination with popular theories of alien abduction, critics saw
+In the 1980s, because of Hopkins well-known fascination with popular theories of alien abduction, critics saw

 correlations between what they identified as spectral shapes in the geometry of his work and his growing